flymarla/Real-Time-Bus-Tracker/README.md

 # Boston Bus Route 1

-This project shows the route of all buses on route 1 in Boston.
+This project uses an API to show the route of all buses on route 1 in Boston.

 ## Description

-* Each bus starts out in is real-time position when page is loaded.
+* Each bus starts out in its real-time position when page is loaded.
 * Each bus has a popup containing the additional information of bus number, status, and direction headed.
 * When the Show Bus Movement button is clicked, the buses will update their location every 15 seconds.
 * Center of map has been located such that all stops from Nubian to Harvard can be seen at the initial zoom.